The Best 7 Things To Do Solo In Dublin

 Six // Explore Grafton Street!

 Oh gosh!
 Grafton Street!
-Aka – where Ed Sheran was discovered and the most musically talented street in the world.
-Every artist on this street is amazing and I couldn’t get enough of it.
+Aka – where Ed Sheeran was discovered and the most musically talented street in the world.
+Every artist on this street is amazing, and I couldn’t get enough of it.
 Just walk through, you’ll want to turn around and walk back through immediately.

-There’s loads of shopping around this area and also a stunning park at the end you should consider exploring.
+There are loads of shops around this area, and also a stunning park at the end, which you should consider exploring.

-Seven // Eat the best Dublin bar food at Quay’s Restuarant
+Seven // Eat the best Dublin bar food at Quay’s Restaurant

-Pronounced “keys” – This is on one of the most famous streets in Dublin because it’s near Temple Bar but this restaurant has some of the best pub food I’ve ever had.
-I loved the Guinness beef stew so much, I went back for dinner on my last night.
+Pronounced “keys” – This is on one of the most famous streets in Dublin because it’s near Temple Bar, but this restaurant has some of the best pub food I’ve ever had.
+I loved the Guinness beef stew so much that I went back for dinner on my last night.

 It’s a great atmosphere and a bar you can sit and wait at until your table is ready.